LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Restart an Instance
 ===================

-Clicking the "Restart Instance" button will cause an alert asking whether or not you really want to restart the instance.
+Clicking the "Restart Instance" button will open an alert confirming your intention to restart the instance.
 Pressing "Cancel" will clear the alert window and nothing further will happen.
 Pressing "OK" will terminate the instance's process and then restart that process.
 The instance's running light will switch to green or yellow once the instance is fully running again.

 If the instance isn't currently running, the button will say "Start Instance",